 Reciprocal Peer Coaching FAQ

 How does this service help communicate a true value of the profession of coaching?

-The ICF values the profession of coaching so much that an exchange of coaching services is being used as the primary form of payment.
 The goal is to make coaching more accessible to ICF Members as a means of continued professional growth.
 It is an exchange of value via coaching, instead of a monetary exchange.
 ICF is offering Reciprocal Peer Coaching as a professional growth tool; and by exchanging the value of coaching, ICF is making it more accessible.

 All coaches must be approved before they can participate.
 ACC, PCC, and MCC coaches receive automatic approval.
 All other coaches need to demonstrate at least 60 hours of coach-specific training (or for students/new coaches, just 30 hours is required to receive student approval).
-The system allows for pairing that is much more sophisticated than random pairing.
-There is also a very robust system of providing feedback and people's opinions about their experience to avoid below-par coaching.

 What is necessary to enter into a Reciprocal Peer Coaching arrangement?

 The service is open to all ICF Members who have completed the requisite amount of coach-specific training.
 After approval, a coach must commit to coaching somebody else and being coached by another person in the system.